 The 15th Ward Chapel

-The old chapel the was previously used for the 15th Ward of the Church of Jesus Christ of Latter-day Saints in Salt Lake City.
+The old chapel that was built in 1904 and was previously used for the 15th Ward of the Church of Jesus Christ of Latter-day Saints in Salt Lake City.

 For other historic churches in Salt Lake City visit this page.